katlabaerings/HFOV_24_FlexSquad/README.md

 As a result, in **Sprint 2**, we focus on connecting all the independent functions into a unified program with a user interface (UI).

+Side note: in few places the user_id is hardcoded so the app can show the functions.

 ---

 ## Installing Requirements